nurzeinab/taskmanager/README.md

-# Richard's To Do List App
+# To Do List App "TASK MANAGEMENT"

+--> This is only a "demonstrator" with no backend.

 Built with:
 - HTML